m4k3r-net/M5Stack-Counter/README.md

 - This is a basic counter with fast moving digits for the M5Stack.

-- It is nice to watch the digits flash by...

 - The speed of the digits seems to suggest an urgent and important thing is about to happen !!

 - More features could be added: sound, font, font colour, background colour, etc.